Nenad-Matic/node.js-social-network-simul/README.md

 # 30hillsTEST

-To start the server, navigate to directory and execute "node ./server.js"
+To start the server, navigate to root directory and execute "node ./server.js"

 This is a simple social network simulation web app, written in JavaScript with nodejs and express framework